 Here you see the result of the primer!
 It is as you see very discreet but still clear difference, the skin looks almost only lighter and it is because redness becomes darker than the skin tone so when you neutralize it away the skin gets its right color like the rest of the face :)

-You can click the primer home in my web shop here!
+You can click home for the primer here!
 And if you want to supplement with a color-correcting powder as well, I can really recommend glo Skin Beauty Redness Relief Powder which is yellowed.
 As a last step in make-up, you do not want to put on green, but yellow and green are very close to each other in the color circle, so yellow is also effective on redness.

 I hope this tip helps you reduce redness on your face!